 COVID-19 Symptoms with Negative Test Result

-Person may return when all of the following are met:

-- 24 hours of no fever without fever-reducing medications - Symptoms such as cough and shortness of breath have improved
+- 1. Students and staff may return when all of the following are met: - 24 hours of no fever without fever-reducing medications, and - Symptoms such as cough and shortness of breath have improved.

 VI.
 COVID-19 Testing Program